zx80/flask-simple-auth/DOCUMENTATION.md

   Token scheme based on [flask-HTTPAuth](https://pypi.org/project/Flask-HTTPAuth/).
   Carrier is *bearer* or *header*.

-  Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `header`, as a dictionary.
+  - `FSA_HTTP_AUTH_OPTS` allows to pass additional options to the HTTPAuth authentication class, such as `header`, as a dictionary.

 - `fake`